TestZeus/TestZeus/README.md

 Zeus is the God of lightning and thunder and we want this framework to be the same with Lightning platform.
 (plus we got the domain name for a cheap price 🤗)

+## Summary 🙏
+- Stop writing flaky locators and cryptic xpaths for Webelements on the Salesforce UI.
+We  source the locator values for your scripts from the Salesforce UI API , so that you can focus more on building tests and less on maintenance
+- The world of testing for Salesforce can be fast-paced and scary.
+That's why we are together in this mission and need your help to spread the word, try the framework or contribute to our codebase.
+And we have a long road ahead of us, so lets join forces to automate Salesforce

 Note 1: We are in no way directly or indirectly associated with Salesforce (yet).

 Made with ♥ in India.